EmanueleLM/GeTSalP-Genetic-Algorithm-for-Travelling-Salesman-Problem/README.md

-# GeTSalP-Genetic-Algorithm-for-Travelling-Salesman-Problem
+# Genetic Travel: a genetic algorithm for the Travelling-Salesman-Problem (TSP)
-Genetic approach to the TSP problem:
+Description of the project:

 - tournament selection, ordered crossover, ordered mutation;
 - random graph generator (using a module from SAAP repo*);